TheNinza/goscii/README.md

 # Goscii

-Goscii is a simple cli to generate ascii art from webcam stream.
+Goscii (Go-Ascii) is a simple cool cli to generate ascii art from webcam stream in your shell.

 ## Requirements